fluree/fluree-client/README.md

 #### `upsert()`

 The `upsert()` method creates a new `TransactionInstance` for upserting with the Fluree database.
 The `TransactionInstance` can be used & re-used to build, sign, and send upsert transactions to the Fluree instance.

+If your `flureeClient` instance does not have a `ledger` configured, or, if you would like to specify a different ledger for the upsert transaction, you can provide a `ledger` parameter to the `upsert()` method.

 > Upsert is not an API endpoint in Fluree.
 This method helps to transform an _upsert_ transaction into an _insert/where/delete_ transaction.
 >